 Corporate Sustainability Reporting Standard (CSRD)

-The new European Sustainability Reporting Directive (CSRD) came into effect on 05.01.2023 and shall be implemented into the national law of the EU member states within 18 months (by mid-2024 at the latest).
+The new European Sustainability Reporting Directive (CSRD) came into force on 05.01.2023 and is to be implemented in the national law of the EU member states within 18 months (by mid-2024 at the latest).

-In Germany, the transposition into national law is expected in summer 2023.
-The CSR Directive Implementation Act (CSR-RUG) currently in force in Germany on the disclosure of information on non-financial aspects is therefore expected to be replaced from 2024 - at least with regard to environmental, employee and social issues, respect for human rights and combating corruption and bribery (section 289c HGB).
+In Germany, the transposition into national law is expected in late autumn 2023.
+The CSR Directive Implementation Act (CSR-RUG) currently in force in Germany on the disclosure of information on non-financial aspects is thus expected to be replaced from 2024 - at least with regard to environmental, employee and social concerns, respect for human rights and combating corruption and bribery (section 289c HGB).

-The CSR reporting obligation is extended as follows:
+The CSR reporting obligation will be extended as follows:

 From 1 January 2024

-Companies with more than 500 employees that are already required to report under the EU Non-Financial Reporting Directive (NFRD)
+Companies with more than 500 employees that are already required to report under the EU's Non-Financial Reporting Directive (NFRD).

 From 1 January 2025

-All large companies (whether listed or not) that meet two of the following three criteria:
+All large companies (listed or unlisted) that meet two of the following three criteria:

 • more than 250 employees